scarglamour/ShadowSprite/README.md

-# ShadowDaemonBot
+# ShadowSprite

-ShadowDaemonBot is a dual‐platform bot for Discord and Telegram that provides Shadowrun‐themed dice‐rolling, NPC management, and edition configuration.
+ShadowSprite is a dual‐platform bot for Discord and Telegram that provides Shadowrun‐themed dice‐rolling, NPC management, and edition configuration.
 It uses a MySQL backend to store per‐user and per‐chat settings (e.g. “SR4”, “SR5”, or “SR6”).
 Both Discord and Telegram adapters share the same core logic for rolling dice pools (with exploding “edge” dice), mapping keyword thresholds (e.g. “easy,” “hard”), and formatting output (Markdown/MarkdownV2).

 ---